tomlamphier/argon/content/docs/forms/han-su.md

 ---
 ## Han Su Form
 Han Su is the longest form that I learned in Hapkido.
-I'm going to break it up into 4 sections so that it doesn't seem overwhelming.
+I'm breaking it up into 4 sections so that it doesn't seem overwhelming.

 ## Section 1